310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/first_half_p2.md

 {% bubble Kuro pastinjured %}
 Yeah… Let me use your shoulder for a bit.

-I got real roughed up out there and can’t move anymore… How pathetic… I jus’ need help walkin’ — stick with me ’til we get to the station over there.
+I got real roughed up out there and can’t move anymore… How pathetic… I jus’ need help walkin’ — stick with me ‘til we get to the station over there.
 {% endbubble %}

 {% bubble Chiaki mgn %}